lukacslacko/math/README.md

 | Distribution of quantification | `P ⇆` | `P <distribute>` | `P` must be of the shape `∀x A ⇒ B`, the resulting axiom is `(∀x A ⇒ B) ⇒ (∀x A) ⇒ ∀x B` |
 | Instantiation | `phrase[term]` | | `phrase` must be of the shape `∀x P`, the resulting axiom is `(∀x P) ⇒ P[x / term]` |
 | Induction | `P; x \| ↺` | `P; x \| <induction>` | `P` must be a logic phrase and `x` must be a numeric variable, the resulting axiom is `P[x / 0] ⇒ (∀x P ⇒ P[x / 𝗦(x)]) ⇒ ∀x P` |

+## Macros

+Macros are stored in a global map from macro name to macro body.
+Macros are repeatedly expanded in a preprocessing step before interpreting the program, until the program text stabilizes.

+Macro arguments are taken literally and parenthesized in macro expansion.
+For multiple arguments, semicolon-separated lists can be used practically.

+### Definition

+To define a macro, say `macro_name⟪ macro_body ⟫`, or the ASCII alternative `macro_name<: macro_body :>`.
+To refer to the macro argument within the macro body, use `●` or `<arg>`.

+### Macro expansion

+To use a macro, say `macro_name⟦argument⟧` or `macro_name[:argument:]`.
+This gets replaced by the macro body, with `●` getting replaced by `(argument)`.